Botox shot may help stop leaky bladder – early study hopes

 Summary

-This study tests whether injecting Botox into the bladder muscle can reduce urine leakage in women with stress urinary incontinence.
-About 20 women who have not improved with other treatments will receive the injection and be monitored for changes in leakage and side effects.
-The goal is to see if this approach is safe and effective.
+This early-phase study tests whether a one-time injection of Botox into the bladder muscle can reduce urine leakage in women with stress urinary incontinence.
+Twenty women who have not improved with other treatments will receive the injection and be monitored for changes in leakage and side effects.
+The trial is currently suspended, and results are not yet available.

 Disclaimer